 Workshop "EU - East Asia Relations in a Shifting Global Order"

-In the framework of an FWO-MOST (Taiwan) agreement, the workshop 'EU - East Asia Relations in a Shifting Global Order' will be organized on 12 and 13 September 2023.
-Venue: 'De Abt', Lange Kruisstraat 4, 9000 Gent.
+In the framework of an FWO-MOST (Taiwan) agreement, the workshop 'EU - East Asia Relations in a Shifting Global Order' was organized on 12 and 13 September 2023 at venue: 'De Abt', Lange Kruisstraat 4, 9000 Gent.

 September 12, 2023